 Go ahead and forward.
 Properly.

 Just because the person who forwarded to you was indiscreet and did not respect others privacy does not mean you behave in the same manner.
-If you cannot take a moment to remove the visible email addresses in the body of a message before forwarding it on, then you should not forward at all!
+If you cannot take a moment to remove the visible email addresses in the body of a message, then you should not forward at all.

 As if this perpetual breach of privacy doesn’t warrant a good spanking for all involved, what then happens makes matters worse.
-Onliners who have nothing in common but the Sender are then under the assumption that they can hit Reply to All: and send their opinions to everyone on the list.
+Onliners who have nothing in common but the sender are then under the assumption that they can hit Reply to All: and send their comments or opinions to everyone on the list.

 The Smell of Irony

 What then ensues is the forwarder, who made the initial breach of privacy (by not using the BCc: field to contain all their contact’s addresses), actually has the nerve to get upset.
 They scold their friend who hit Reply to All: telling them they had “no right” to email *their* friends.

 The sender exposes their friend’s email addresses to people they don’t know and then has the audacity to get irritated when those addresses are actually used.
 The initial fault lies with the sender who could have easily avoided all of this by dutifully listing those email addresses in the BCc: field.

 Or how about the person who forwarded an email with clearly false information.
 Although you wouldn’t mind so much if the info was true; it isn’t.

 Once this happened to me and in my reply I noted “BTW, this is not true.” with a link to the hoax page that showed the email was over the top crazy.
 Their response?
 “Haven’t you ever sent information you didn’t know as true.”
 Nope.

 There is are 3 easy steps to solve this dilemma.